 The cassette adapter works by converting the signal that is given by the iPod™ into a signal that can be read by the cassette head of a cassette player.
 The drawbacks to the cassette adapter are similar to that of the FM transmitter.
 In this case the sound quality will be only as good as the casette section of the stereo and you don't have any control over the iPod™ except through the front panel controls.
 And of course you have to have a cassette player in your car.

 Another good option is the Harman Kardon Drive + Play (1 or 2) adapter, which is a non-current product and can be found on closeout quite inexpensively.
-Also the Kenwood KOS-A300, another discontinued product which can be had for $50 shipped from Crutchfield.These units work with any FM car radio using an FM modulator rather than a transmitter.
+Also the Kenwood KOS-A300, another discontinued product which can be had been available for $50 shipped from Crutchfield.These units work with any FM car radio using an FM modulator rather than a transmitter.
 They can also be connected directly to an RCA input on a head unit or even an amplifier if you wanted to have an iPod™ only based stereo system.
 There is an external display screen and an iPod™-esque control wheel.
 All power adapters are included so these are all inclusive units.
 These units are a very good buy for what you get, especially at these closeout prices.